wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-resiliency-continuity/includes/explore-program.md

 ## BCM framework

-In addition to facilitating cooperation on business continuity, Microsoft’s EBCM program provides a consistent BCM framework that is implemented by business units across the enterprise.
+In addition to facilitating cooperation on business continuity, Microsoft's EBCM program provides a consistent BCM framework that is implemented by business units across the enterprise.
 This framework addresses the recovery and continuity of critical business functions, services, and data required to maintain an acceptable level of operations during an incident.
 Use of a common framework ensures the existence of effective, reliable, well-tested plans, systems, and processes that can be counted on to support business continuity and minimize adverse impacts during a disruptive event.

 ![A graphical representation of how EBCM program work with Microsoft Business Units.
 EBCM program is responsible for governance, compliance, and guidance.
 Microsoft Business Units are responsible for following EBCM methodology and policy and collaborate with EBCM program in different aspects.](../media/program.png)